 Onam is celebrated with a lot of gaiety in Kerala, the Malayalam-speaking province of India.
 This festival is celebrated to commemorate the Vamana avatar of Lord Vishnu and the return of Emperor Mahabali to earth.

-According to the Malayali calendar, the festival of Onam is celebrated in the month of Chingam depending on the position of planets and constellations.
+According to the Malayali calendar, the festival of Onam is celebrated in the month of Chingam, depending on the position of planets and constellations.
 It starts from Atham in the month of Chingam and continues till Thiruvonam.
 This festival is celebrated for ten full days.

-In the year 2021, this festival will be celebrated on Saturday, August 21.
+In the year 2024, this festival will be celebrated on Sunday, September 15, 2024.

 The last day of the festival of Onam begins in the constellation of Thiruvonam.
 This is the main day of this festival.

 |Date / Timings

 |Thiruvonam Nakshatra Begins